paulinasztern/Portfolio/README.md

 # About me
 I'm currently aspiring to work as a beginner but highly motivated manual tester.
 I'm a hardworking and conscientious person, focused on continuous learning and development.

-I'm gaining experience on uTest.
+I'm gaining experience on uTest: functional and usability desktop/mobile website/app testing
+- mobile game testing
+- writing bug reports and test cases
+- working with DevTools console
+- using Android Studio and Charles Proxy
+- reviewing business and test requirements
+- meeting deadlines
+I am in the group of the best 15% of all testers.
+I took an active part in over 40 test cycles.

 # Tools
 -Jira
 - know how to create bug reports